praveenredmi/Task/README.md

-Included the .gitlab-ci.yml to Buid And Deploy on GKE.
+Included the .gitlab-ci.yml on commit to Buid And Deploy on GKE.

+For nightly basis we need to edit in cicd settings Schedule a new pipeline Custom ( Cron syntax )